alttch/eva3/doc/install.rst

 own ids.
 Item id should be unique within one server.

-Ideally, item id should also be unique in the whole system, but if cross-controller access control to the certain items is not critical or is implemented through the groups, different items on different servers (for example, logic variable on one LM PLC and sensor on another) can have the same id.
+Ideally, item id should also be unique in the whole system, but if cross-controller access control to certain items is not critical or is implemented through the groups, different items on different servers (for example, logic variable on one LM PLC and sensor on another) can have the same id.